Object–verb–subject word order: Syntax sequence uses

-Although not dominant, OVS may be used when the object is stressed in languages that have a relatively free word order because of case marking such as Classical Arabic, Romanian, Croatian, Basque, Esperanto, Hungarian, Finnish, Russian, and to some extent German and Dutch.
+Although not dominant, OVS may be used when the object is stressed in languages that have a relatively free word order because of case marking such as Romanian, Croatian, Basque, Esperanto, Hungarian, Finnish, Russian, and to some extent German and Dutch.
 Some languages like Swedish and Norwegian normally lack extensive case marking but allow such structures when pronouns, which are marked for case, are involved or when the roles are clear from context.
 In those languages, OVS is fairly often used when the object is already marked as the topic of a discourse, and new information is added about the object.
 It is frequent also if there has been a discussion or question about the nature or identity of the object and that question is answered.

 Here are Norwegian examples of using OVS to emphasize the object: Det tror jeg ikke (lit.
 "That believe I not" – I do not believe that); Tom så jeg i går (lit.
 "Tom saw I yesterday" – I saw Tom yesterday); Fisk liker katten (lit.
 "Fish likes the cat" – The cat likes fish).
 In the last example, it is highly unlikely that fish is the subject and so that word order can be used.

 In some languages, auxiliary rules of word order can provide enough disambiguation for an emphatic use of OVS.
 For example, declarative statements in Danish are ordinarily SVnO, with "n" being is the position of negating or modal adverbs.
 However, OVSn may be used to emphasize the object if there is no ambiguity.
 Thus, Susanne elsker ikke Omar (Susanne does not love Omar) and Omar elsker Susanne ikke (Omar is someone whom Susanne does not love) have neither Omar nor Susanne marked for case but mean the same except for emphasis.

 The flexibility of word order in Russian also allows for OVS sentences, generally to emphasize the subject: Я закончил задание (lit.
 "I finished mission") versus Задание закончил я (lit.
 "Mission finished I" – It was I who finished the mission).

 In Turkish, OVS may be used to emphasize the verb.
 For example, Bardağı kırdı John (lit. "the glass broke John": John broke the glass) is a better answer to the question "What happened to the glass?" than the regular SOV sentence John bardağı kırdı (lit.
 "John the glass broke").

 Absolutive–verb–ergative

-At least five languages have been documented (Makushi, Arekuna, Päri, Mangarayi, and Selk’nam) that use OVS order in transitive clauses but SV order in intransitive clauses.
+At least five languages have been documented (Makushi, Arekuna, Päri, Mangarayi, and Selkʼnam) that use OVS order in transitive clauses but SV order in intransitive clauses.
 Since all of those languages have ergative–absolutive alignment, their word order is not object–verb–subject in the traditional sense but might be more accurately described as absolutive–verb–ergative (AVE) (see also syntactic ergativity).
 At least three of those languages (Makushi, Arekuna, and Päri) mark absolutive agreement on a verb with a prefix and ergative agreement with a suffix, which indicates an AVE-like structure on a deeper syntactic level.